 The list of references should begin on a separate page.
 Do not list references that are not cited in the text.
+The recommended length of the list is 30-40 references for original papers and not less than 100 references for reviews.
+Excessive self-citation (more than 25% references to the papers by any of the coauthors) should be avoided.
 All references should be given in their original languages except those using a non-Latin alphabet, which should be translated into English.
 Whenever possible, avoid using references to unpublished results.
 Papers that are accepted for publication may be cited with the journal's name followed by their Digital Object Identifier (DOI).